bmstu-iu9/refal-5-lambda/README.en.md

 ### Installation on UNIX-like (Linux, macOS, Cygwin, MinGW)

-Installation similar to Windows installation except that GCC specify in the configurations file by default.
+Installation similar to Windows installation except that GCC specifies in the configurations file by default.

 1. Start the bootstrap.sh  for compiler building.
 GCC compiler building and running all tests  will be implemented.
 For passing tests use `bootstrap.sh --no-tests`.
-In both cases `c-plus-plus.conf.sh`, configuration file will be created in witch  will be specify GCC by default.
+In both cases `c-plus-plus.conf.sh`, configuration file will be created in which  will be specify GCC by default.
 2. If you want to use another C++ compiler edit `c-plus-plus.conf.sh` file and if necessary restart the build.
 3. Add appeared directory `bin` to the directory list an environment variable